-101 Best Restaurants in Asia 2013
+101 Best Restaurants in Asia

 Every restaurant, then, had the chance to be voted on up to four times in the survey.
 The percentage scores from each category were weighted.
-With 50 percent, the greatest weight was assigned to our "Cuisine" category.
-Our "Value" and "Style/Décor/Service" categories had equal weight with 19 percent each, and the remaining weight, or 12 percent, was assigned to "Don't Miss."
+The greatest weight, a full 50 percent, was assigned to our Cuisine category; after all, restaurants are first and foremost about food.
+Our Value and Style/Décor/Service categories had equal weight with 19 percent each, and the remaining weight, 12 percent, was assigned to Don't Miss.

 Any list like this one is bound to stir disagreements among discerning diners; even our own staff was divided on which restaurants should make the final cut.